John Coryn (1601-16??)

 1.1 SAMUEL CORYN GULLY (1729-1764), who was baptized at Kenwyn on 16 December 1729.
 He married Mary (or Grace) Slade on 29 November 1753 at St. Gorran.
 (She was baptized on 8 December 1730 at Lansallos, the daughter of Edward Slade, who had connections with the Vivyan family.
 Her elder brother, William, heir to Trevennen, died in 1783 without heir, and the Coryn Gully family became the Slade-Gully family).
 Samuel lived in Cornelly.
 He died when only thirty-five, in 1765.
 In his will, written during illness on 16 August 1763, he left £100 each to his two young daughters, and his estates 'in the parish of Kenwyn and elsewhere' to his son, William.
 He appointed his brother-in-law William Slade of Gorran, his uncle Richard Jewell of Truro and Mathew Vivian of Kea as trustees until William came of age.
 His will was proved on 11 January 1765.

-1.1.1.2.2.2 MARIE JOSEPHINE CREGOE (1846-1932), born at St Gorran on 17 October 1846.
+1.1.1.2.1.3 MARIE JOSEPHINE CREGOE (1846-1932), born at St Gorran on 17 October 1846.
 In the third quarter of 1873, she married the Revd.
 William Fookes, Vicar of Philleigh from 1868 to 1913.
 Hw was some four years older than her.
 It was said that they moved to Canada and had two sons and two daughters.
-However, their great-great-granddaughter, Debbie McDonald of Pace, Florida reports that they had ten children, and that the youngest daughter, Cornelia and her husband, Harry Percy Calvert were married while William Fookes was still in Philleigh.
+However, their great-great-granddaughter, Debbie McDonald of Pace, Florida reports that they had ten children, and that the youngest daughter, Cornelia and her husband, Harry Percy Calvert were married in the first quarter of 1902, while William Fookes was still in Philleigh.
 Their issue recorded in the 1881 census were John, aged 4, Edward C, aged 3, Alfred W and Mary J, both aged 2, and Frederick G, aged 11 months.
 Three of the children died in childhood, and are buried at Philleigh.
 Maria Josephine died on 19 August 1932, aged 85.

-1.1.1.2.2.3 HARRIET JACQUELINE CREGOE (1848-1915), born at St Gorran on 1 April 1848 and aged 33 in 1881.
+1.1.1.2.1.4 HARRIET JACQUELINE CREGOE (1848-1915), born at St Gorran on 1 April 1848 and aged 33 in 1881.
 She married John Stroud Short in the second quarter of 1876, but was widowed before 1881, when she was living with her mother and stepfather at St Just in Roseland rectory.
 She went to America with George James Caple, former editor of the Clevedon Mercury.
 With him she had two daughters, one of whom survived (Mary Mamie Capel - note the changed spelling - supposedly born in San Francisco in 1887/88).
 (She is said to have married George in New York, but he was already married with six children.)
 About 1895 the family emigrated to Australia.
 George died in 1911 and Harriet died on 27 August 1915 and is buried in South Brisbane Cemetery.

-1.1.1.2.2.4 CLARA CREGOE (18??-?), who married John S.U.
-Birch and had issue: Guy (not married), Eleanor (married George Hud, issue Drumonde (Ormonde??) married Begg (issue Josephine 1865-1922 unmarried (??)) and Clara married Carrol (no issue)), Arthur (not married, died 1949), Drumonde (Ormonde?) (married Amy Shoobridge of Tasmania, no issue) and Francis (known as Frank - unmarried).
+1.1.1.2.1.5 CLARA MARY CREGOE (18??-?), who married John Edward Octavius Birch at Cheltenham in 1864, and had issue: Guy (not married), Eleanor (married George Hud, issue Drumonde (Ormonde??) married Begg (issue Josephine 1865-1922 unmarried (??)) and Clara married Carrol (no issue)), Arthur (not married, died 1949), Drumonde (Ormonde?) (married Amy Shoobridge of Tasmania, no issue) and Francis (known as Frank - unmarried).

 Cornelia and Clement Carlyon had issue:

-1.1.1.2.2.6 WINSTANLEY CARLYON (1852?-?), born at St Just in Roseland Rectory.
+1.1.1.2.1.6 WINSTANLEY CARLYON (1852?-?), born at St Just in Roseland Rectory.
 In 1881 he was a master mariner.

-1.1.1.2.3 CHARLOTTE ANNE GULLY (18??-1883), who married St John Gillis St Leger at St Austell at the end of 1848.
+1.1.1.2.2 CHARLOTTE ANNE GULLY (18??-1883), who married John Gillis St Leger at St Austell on 12 October 1848.
+He was a major in the 87th Royal Irish Fusiliers, serving in Montevideo, the Isle of France, Nepaul and Ava (for which he received a medal and two clasps).
 She died on 17 August 1883 at her residence, Rathmines House in Dublin(31).
+Charlotte and John St Leger had issue:

-1.1.1.3 PETER THOMAS GULLY (1793-183?), born in 1793, who married Jane Bottrell on 10 February 1820 at Crowan.
+1.1.1.3 PETER THOMAS GULLY (1793-1832), born in 1793, who married Jane Bottrell on 10 February 1820 at Crowan.
+He died in May 1832.
 In his will, dated in 1831 and proved in 1832, he left his estate to his wife, Jenefer Jane Gully for life, and after her death, to his brother, William Slade Gully.
 He is said to have had three children:

 1.1.1.3.1 WILLIAM SLADE-GULLY (1820-??), baptized on 19 December 1820 at Creed.